cogentcore/cogent/code/README.md

 * filepicker global priority key shortcuts
 * editor rendering overflow
 * filetree --get rid of empty upper level or not?
-* list / tableview should activate select and focus on selectidx item in readonly chooser mode -- select is working, but focus is not -- cannot move selection via keyboard
+* list / table should activate select and focus on selectidx item in readonly chooser mode -- select is working, but focus is not -- cannot move selection via keyboard

 # DONE: